marusakod/scprocess/docs/setup.md

 #### Software

-scprocess requires snakemake and conda.
+{{ software_name }} requires snakemake and conda.
 See the [snakemake manual](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and the [conda user guide](https://docs.anaconda.com/miniconda/) for help with the installation.

 ## Installation